 Basic standards and unit conversions, vector algebra, translational kinematics, particle dynamics, work and energy, rotational kinematics and dynamics, temperature, calorimetry, first law of thermodynamics.
+Credit will not be given for both this course and PHYS 211.

 PHYS 201 Engineering Physics II